 The BGSU Master of Science in logistics systems engineering (MS-LSE) is an interdisciplinary program that blends business and engineering skills to solve complex problems in logistics, systems engineering, production design and healthcare systems.
 It prepares students for a variety of positions by giving them the ability to design a system, component or process to meet desired needs within realistic constraints.

+U.S. and International students can choose to enroll to study on the main BGSU campus or in the online program.
 Students seeking admission in this program must have a bachelor’s degree in any engineering, technology, applied sciences, business or related academic disciplines.

 The Master of Science in logistics systems engineering program is composed of 30 credit hours post bachelor’s and is designed to teach students to solve problems that arise in logistics and systems engineering settings.
 You will learn to understand the impact of engineering solutions in global, economic, environmental and societal contexts.

 Major coursework includes analyzing logistics transportation and distribution systems; integrated logistics planning and design; supply chain management; healthcare systems engineering; demand-driven supply chain planning and operations; quality management in healthcare delivery; data mining; project management; and your graduate internship or study abroad experience.
 The program culminates in a six-credit-hours thesis or a three-hours capstone project.

 Some MTM program courses are offered online only, while other courses are offered in both online and face to face formats.
 Students can complete this program online if they select courses carefully.
 International students would be able to select courses that meet USCIS requirements.

 GO FAR in your career

 This program offers an optional internship or study abroad experience to Panama to see in action the international effects of logistics and systems design from the curriculum.